Stair Climbing Calories Burned Calculator: Flights & Stairs

 How many calories does stair climbing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 327 calories during 30 minutes of stair climbing.
-This is based on a MET value of 9.
+A person weighing 160 lbs (73 kg) burns approximately 335 calories during 30 minutes of stair climbing.
+This is based on a MET value of 8.8 for walking upstairs, moderate pace.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of stair climbing?

-The MET (Metabolic Equivalent of Task) value for stair climbing is 9.
-This means stair climbing burns 9 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for stair climbing is 9, while the selected training style uses MET 8.8.
+This means walking upstairs, moderate pace burns 8.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is stair climbing good for weight loss?

-Yes, stair climbing is an effective exercise for weight loss.
-With a MET value of 9, it burns a significant number of calories per session.
-A 160-lb person burns about 653 calories per hour.
+Yes, stair climbing can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8.8, a 160-lb person burns about 671 calories per hour.
 Combined with a balanced diet, regular stair climbing can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during stair climbing?

 Body weight significantly impacts calorie burn during stair climbing.
-A 120-lb person burns about 245 calories in 30 minutes, while a 250-lb person burns approximately 510 calories in the same time.
+At the selected MET value of 8.8, a 120-lb person burns about 251 calories in 30 minutes, while a 250-lb person burns approximately 524 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does stair climbing work?